Samsung Galaxy A51: Hardware

+Display

-The Galaxy A51 has a 6.5 in Super AMOLED Infinity O display with an FHD+ 1080 × 2400 pixel resolution, a 20:9 aspect ratio, and a pixel density of ~405 PPI.
-The maximum brightness is 353 nits in manual mode; however, the device switches to a high-brightness mode with 565 nits in direct sunlight.
+All variants of the Galaxy A51 have a 6.5 in Super AMOLED Infinity O display with an FHD+ 1080 × 2400 pixel resolution, a 20:9 aspect ratio, and a pixel density of ~405 PPI.
 The front glass is constructed of Corning Gorilla Glass 3.
-The phone itself measures 158.5 mm × 73.6 mm × 7.9 mm and weighs 172 g.
-The phone is powered by an Exynos 9611 (10 nm) octa-core (4×2.3 GHz Cortex-A73 & 4×1.7 GHz Cortex-A53) chip and a Mali-G72 MP3 GPU.
-At release, it came with either 4 GB or 6 GB RAM and either 64 GB or 128 GB internal storage, which can be expanded with a microSD card up to 512 GB.
-Newer variants of the phone can come with up to 8 GB RAM.
-It comes with a non-removable 4000 mAh lithium polymer battery.
-It also has an in-display optical fingerprint sensor.

 Cameras

-The Samsung Galaxy A51 has a four camera setup arranged in an “L” shape located in the corner with a rectangular protrusion similar to that of the iPhone 11 and the Pixel 4.
+All variants have a quad camera setup arranged in an "L" shape located in the corner with a rectangular protrusion.
 The array consists of a 48 MP wide angle camera, a 12 MP ultrawide camera, a 5 MP macro camera, and a 5 MP depth sensor.
 It also has a single 32 MP front facing camera, which sits in a small punch hole on the front of the screen.

 Both the front and rear facing cameras can record video up to 4K@30 fps, as well as 1080p@30/120 fps.

-The rear cameras also have Super Steady.
+Processor and Memory

+The LTE variant is powered by the Samsung Exynos 9611 octa-core SoC, the 5G non-UW variant is powered by the Samsung Exynos 980 SoC, and the 5G UW variant is powered by the Qualcomm Snapdragon 765G SoC.

+RAM options vary from 4 GB to 8 GB for the LTE variant and 6 GB or 8 GB for the 5G variants.
+Storage options for the LTE variant are available in either 64 or 128 GB, while the 5G variants are only available in 128 GB.
+Storage can be expanded with a microSD card up to 512 GB.

+Battery

+It comes with a non-removable 4000 mAh (for the LTE variant) or 4500 mAh (for the 5G variants) lithium polymer battery and 15 W Fast Charging.

 Software

-The Galaxy A51 originally came with Android 10 and One UI 2.
-This phone has Samsung Knox for added system security.
+All variants of the Galaxy A51 originally came with Android 10 and One UI 2.0.
 On 18 August 2020, Samsung announced that all variants of the Galaxy A51 would be supported for three generations of Android software updates, and 4 years of security updates.
-As of May 2024, the Galaxy A51 had already received an update to Android 13 and One UI 5.1.
-After that, the device would no longer receive software updates from Samsung.
+It also became one of the first Galaxy A series device (alongside Galaxy A71 and Galaxy A90 5G) to have a longer software support.